Habits are long-lasting. If you think that a cleanse, diet, or challenge will change how you look and feel, you’re always going to be disappointed.

 This year, if you’re looking to make better health and nutrition habits, start by eliminating distractions during meal time.
 Unplug your television and shut down the computer.
 You’ll feel fuller longer, avoid mindless snacking later, and reduce overeating.

 Mindless snacking kills all health and nutrition efforts.
 While it may feel good to chow down on your favorite snacks while you’re watching your favorite shows, it has its consequences.

 Ditch the sluggish demeanor, bloated belly, and looming guilt for a snack with a purpose.
 Investing in the right kinds of snacks can significantly impact how you feel on a day to day basis.
-High-quality protein bars, nuts, or engineered nutritional drinks like our Bridge are great snack options.
+High-quality protein bars, nuts, or engineered nutritional drinks like Soylent Bridge are great snack options.
 These snacks will give your body what it needs to satisfy cravings and keep you full until the next meal.